open-telemetry/oteps/text/0257-utf8-handling.md

 To reduce the cost of UTF-8 validation to a minimum, we propose:

 - UTF-8 validation SHOULD be enabled by default for all Receiver components
-- Users SHOULD be able to opt out of UTF-8 validation
+- Users SHOULD be able to opt-out of UTF-8 validation
 - A `receiverhelper` library SHOULD offer a function to correct invalid UTF-8 in-place, with two configurable outcomes (1) reject individual items containing invalid UTF-8, meaning to count them as